 Naming the Cards

-If I was the one who made my stupid rule, then I could also change it!
-Not only was it too rigid but it was also impersonal, a one-size fits all kind of rule, which ended up blocking all progress.
-But I couldn't just do away with rules, there would be too many possibilities and I would still be circling around endlessly.
+Since I was the one who made this rigid rule, I could also change it.
+Not only was it too limiting but it was also impersonal, a one-size fits all kind of rule, which ended up blocking all progress.
+But I can't just do away with rules, there would be too many possibilities and I would still be circling around endlessly.

-Going back to the original idea, which was the individual person, I made three new rules that would help pin down a name, without making it so specific that it could only apply to a small group of persons.
+Going back to the original idea, which was the individual person, I made three new rules that would help pin down a name, without making it so specific that it becomes limiting.
 One: the name has to fit the personality of the person that inspired the drawing.
 Two: it has to describe the main animal in the drawing, what makes it different.
 And three: it has to be a current archetype of modern society.

 What these rules have in common is that rather than being based on intellectual ideas they're embodied- they focus on the person, the animal, the society.

 Likewise, adding a background to the images means I'm fixing it in time because it forces me to choose an hour of the day and season of the year, and that somehow makes the story also more embodied in reality.
 Though it sounds straightforward, it's still a pretty challenging process.
 Not just artistically but also emotionally.
 Because ultimately it's not a symbolic change but real transformation.
 While I'm working on a card it seems all kinds of serendipitous events happens in my life so that I experience the emotions the card represent.
 My job then is to do my best at translating these feelings into the imagery.

 “Just as alchemy always involves matter, real transformation always involves embodied experiences, not just ideas.” - J.L.
 Henderson and D.N.
 Sherwood